Gary P. Stokan – CEO & President

 David Epps – Chief Operating Officer and Vice President, Marketing

-In his 22nd year with the Bowl, David is responsible for overseeing the day to day operations of the organization, the marketing, branding, licensing and promotional efforts, as well as managing key relationships.
+In his 25th year with the Bowl, David is responsible for overseeing the day-to-day operations of the organization, the marketing, branding, licensing and promotional efforts, as well as managing key relationships.
 He also leads the direction of merchandising and advertising campaigns.
-A graduate of Furman University and the University of Georgia, David lives in Marietta with his wife, Kim, their 16-year-old son, Grayson, and 14 year-old daughter, Maggie.
+A graduate of Furman University and the University of Georgia, David lives in Marietta with his wife, Kim, their 17-year-old son, Grayson, and 15-year-old daughter, Maggie.

 Chris Hughes – Chief Financial Officer

-Chris joined the Chick-fil-A Peach Bowl team in August 2012 and is responsible for managing the finance, human resources and IT functions.
-He is a CPA and prior to joining the Bowl organization he spent 12 years at Barry Real Estate Companies, an Atlanta based commercial real estate developer as their CFO.
-Chris is a graduate of the University of Massachusetts, and lives in Johns Creek with his wife Lisa and their three teenage children.
+Chris has been with the Chick-fil-A Peach Bowl for six years and is responsible for managing the finance, human resources and IT functions.
+He is a CPA, and prior to joining the Bowl he spent 12 years at Barry Real Estate Companies, an Atlanta based commercial real estate developer as their CFO.
+Chris is a graduate of the University of Massachusetts, and lives in Johns Creek with his wife Lisa.
+They have three children.

 Matt Garvey – Vice President, Communications

-A 24-year veteran of the sports communications industry, Matt is in his 17th year directing the communications and media relations efforts of the Chick-fil-A Peach Bowl.
+A 26-year veteran of the sports communications industry, Matt is in his 19th year directing the communications and media relations efforts of the Chick-fil-A Peach Bowl.
 During that time, Garvey has helped grow the Bowl’s brand within the college football landscape and helped elevate its status as one of the premier bowls in the nation.
-A graduate of the University of Oklahoma, Matt lives in Kennesaw with his wife Heather, daughter Elaine, and son Owen.
+A graduate of the University of Oklahoma, Matt lives in Acworth with his wife Heather, 18-year-old daughter, Elaine, and 14-year-old son, Owen.

 Benji Hollis – Vice President, Sales

 In his 12th year with the Bowl, Benji oversees the Bowl’s sales efforts and is personally responsible for all tasks related to corporate partnerships and sponsorship.
 He also manages the Board of Advisors program, which brings Atlanta business leaders together in support of the Bowl.
 A graduate of N.C.
-State University, Benji lives in Buford with his wife, LeeAnna and daughters Anna Charles and Everlee.
+State University, Benji lives in Buford with his wife, LeeAnna and has two daughters: Anna Charles and Everlee.

 Anton Dawson – Director, Events

-Anton has been with the Chick-fil-A Peach Bowl since 2003.
+Anton joined the Chick-fil-A Peach Bowl in September of 2003.
 A graduate of Georgia Southern University, Anton manages hotel operations, volunteers, the Chick-fil-A Peach Bowl Parade presented by Lions Clubs International, and events.
 Anton served as the ticketing intern for the Bowl in 1999.

 Mike Gilbert – Director of Ticketing

-Mike oversees all day-to-day ticket sales and operations as well as the processing and fulfillment of all ticket and parking orders.
+Mike oversees all day-to-day ticket sales and operations as well as the processing and fulfillment of all ticket and parking orders since re-joining the Bowl in 2010.
 He was the Ticketing and Sales intern for the 2008 Chick-fil-A Peach Bowl and has worked for Ticketmaster/Live Nation, the Atlanta Braves and Clemson University.
-A graduate of Clemson University in 2005 and Georgia State University in 2008, Mike now resides in Vinings with his German Shepard, Cindy.
+A graduate of Clemson University in 2005 and a master’s from Georgia State University in 2008, Mike now resides in Vinings with his German Shepard, Cindy.

 Dillon Faulkner – Communications Manager